-3.2.5 The faculty to resident ratios must be adequate to ensure that neither resident learning nor the health and safety of patients is compromised.
+3.2.5 Faculty member to resident ratios must be adequate to ensure that neither resident learning nor the health and safety of patients are compromised.

 Comment on the adequacy of faculty/resident ratios in each of the following areas: teaching, research supervision, laboratory, clinic and seminar sessions.